runarer/CLI-Tools/README.md

 The shell manipulates the commandline argument before it's sent to dotnet and made available in args.
 This creates a lot of inconsistencies

+## How to run
+Use `dotnet run --` from project foldrer instead of name of program.

 ## echo
+Some echos seperate on space and put each on its own line, but this works like echo in Git Bash so the whole text on one line.

 Use: echo [-nh] output

 h display help